Authored by the expert who managed and guided the team behind the Turkey Property Pack

 What property type will give the best return in Istanbul over 5 years as of 2026?

-As of early 2026, transit-connected apartments in mid-market Istanbul districts are expected to give the best total return over the next 5 years, combining steady appreciation with reliable rental income.
+As of early 2026, mid-market apartments in transit-connected Istanbul districts are expected to deliver the best total return over 5 years, combining broad appreciation potential with consistent rental income from a deep tenant pool.

 How will new infrastructure projects affect property prices in Istanbul over 5 years?